background

 Gross Profit = Revenue Cost of Goods Sold (COGS)

-Operating Income (EBIT) = Gross Profit Operating Expenses (Opex)
+Operating Income (EBIT) = Gross Profit Operating Expenses

 Operating income (EBIT) represents the point on the income statement where all operating costs have been deducted.
-Therefore, all costs recognized on the income statement onward are non-operating items.

-The taxes owed to the government are based on the corporate tax rate and jurisdiction of the company, among other factors (e.g. net operating losses or “NOLs”).
+The income taxes owed to the government are based on the corporate tax rate and jurisdiction of the company, among other factors (e.g. net operating losses or “NOLs”).

 Net Income Formula